Growth of Debt and Loss of Income

-The global financial crisis is likely to have been such an event for America.
+The "global financial crisis" is likely to have been such an event for America.
 It followed a period of rapid credit growth and it was precipitated by the inability of borrowers to repay their debts.

 The growth of the accumulated current account deficit is roughly equivalent to the growth of domestic bank debt, as was shown in Figure 3.
-As most of the current account deficit is financed with foreign debt, the growth in foreign debt relative to GDP would have mirrored the growth of bank credit relative to GDP shown in Figure 8.
+As much of the current account deficit is financed with foreign debt, the growth in foreign debt relative to GDP would have mirrored the growth of bank credit relative to GDP shown in Figure 8.
 Hence, foreign as well as domestic debts are growing faster than GDP.